-Hideaway in France - gîte complex in the Pyrénées near Carcassonne
+Hideaway in France - Family-run gîte complex in the Pyrénées near Carcassonne and Mirepoix

 Please note that white water rafting is only available from 1st July to 31st August (inclusive) each year.
 This is because there is an arrangement with EDF at that time to allow a controlled amount of water out of the dam at a particular time each morning for the watersports companies to use.
 This period includes all of our 'mid' and 'high' seasons and often some 'low' season days at the start of July and end of August - please check our Seasons page for dates.

 Two large rivers run from the Eastern Pyrenees to the sea - The Ariege river runs from Andorra to Toulouse, then joins the Garonne which flows to the Atlantic at Bordeaux.
 The Aude river starts its journey at the mountain lake of Matemale, and flows past Carcassonne and Narbonne into the Mediterranean.

 In total, nearly 400km of these rivers are navigable by canoe in the area shown on the map above, but the five key areas shown are the main ones used by the white water rafting and canoeing watersports clubs.

 The Ariege evasion team are based in the valley above Tarascon and offer a 'do it yourself' canoeing trip.
 They provide you with canoes (seating 1,2 or 3 people) at the watersports centre, then you travel down the river for about 90 minutes at your own speed (without need for a guide), and are met at the bottom by a minibus and taken back to the centre.
 Their website provides more details.

 The departmental canoe school based in Foix offers a range of canoeing and white water descents, all of which

 are accompanied by a qualified guide.
 They have the full range of equipment from inflatable rafts